php-fig/fig-standards/proposed/package-oriented-autoloader.md

 The example implementations MUST NOT be regarded as part of the specification;
 they are examples only.
 Class loaders MAY contain additional features and MAY differ in how they are implemented.
-As long as a class loader adheres to the rules set forth in the specification they MUST be considered compatible with this PSR.
+As long as a class loader adheres to the rules set forth in the specification it MUST be considered compatible with this PSR.

 > N.b.: Registered autoloaders receive the fully qualified class name with
 > the leading backslash stripped, so `\Foo\Bar` is received as `Foo\Bar`.